Package 'rapbase'

 Description

-Make a table to be rendered in a shiny app providing automated reports from a given user or registry as obtained from the shiny session object provided or environmental variables when run inside an app container.
+Make a table to be rendered in a shiny app providing automated reports from a given user or registry as obtained from the environmental variables.

 Usage